-This is a prospectus relating to Hewlett-Packard Company as required by the Luxembourg law of July 10, 2005 concerning prospectuses relating to transferable securities, as amended.
-This prospectus is dated April 23, 2015 and will expire on the day 12 months after this date.
-None of Hewlett-Packard Company's common stock is, or is intended to be, admitted to trading on any market of the Luxembourg Stock Exchange.
+This is a prospectus relating to HP Inc. (formerly Hewlett-Packard Company) as required by the Luxembourg law of July 10, 2005 concerning prospectuses relating to transferable securities, as amended.
+This prospectus is dated April 20, 2016 and will expire on the day 12 months after this date.
+None of HP Inc.'s common stock is, or is intended to be, admitted to trading on any market of the Luxembourg Stock Exchange.

-Hewlett-Packard Company 3000 Hanover Street Palo Alto, CA 94304 www.hp.com
+HP Inc. 1501 Page Mill Road, Palo Alto, CA 94304 www.hp.com